UPDATE:

 These penalties underscore the importance of timely and accurate reporting, as non-compliance can lead to substantial financial burdens on businesses.

 Dissolving a company does not exempt it from reporting obligations under the CTA.
 Any entity that existed as a legal entity on or after January 1, 2024, must still file a beneficial ownership report even if it has since been dissolved.
-This requirement applies regardless of when the dissolution occurred.
+This requirement applies regardless of when dissolution occurred.

 1. File dissolution paperwork with the relevant jurisdiction.